 A 2010 Charities Aid Foundation study found that the Maltese were the most generous people in the world, with 83% contributing to charity.

-For reference the 2011 census counts 139,583 households in Malta.
+The 2011 census counts 139,583 households in Malta.

 Since 2013, the Labour Party has been the governing party in Malta.

-On January 1, 2014, Arriva ceased operations in Malta due to financial difficulties and was nationalized as Malta Public Transport.
+On 1 January 2014, Arriva ceased operations in Malta due to financial difficulties and was nationalized as Malta Public Transport.

-According to Eurostat data, in 2015 Maltese GDP per capita stood at 88 per cent of the EU average with €21,000.
+According to Eurostat data, Maltese GDP per capita stood at 88 per cent of the EU average in 2015 with €21,000.

 As of 2015, Malta did not have a property tax.
 Its property market, especially around the harbour area, was booming, with the prices of apartments in some towns like St Julian's, Sliema and Gzira skyrocketing.